zaiisao/Documentation/en/Video/start_call_android.md

 ### Sample code

-You can find the complete code logic in the [VideoChatViewActivity.java](https://github.com/AgoraIO/Basic-Video-Call/blob/master/One-to-One-Video/Agora-Android-Tutorial-1to1/app/src/main/java/io/agora/tutorials1v1vcall/VideoChatViewActivity.java) file in the [Agora-Android-Tutorial-1to1](https://github.com/AgoraIO/Basic-Video-Call/tree/master/One-to-One-Video/Agora-Android-Tutorial-1to1) demo project.
+You can find the complete code logic in the [VideoChatViewActivity.java](https://github.com/AgoraIO/Basic-Video-Call/blob/master/One-to-One-Video/Agora-Android-Tutorial-1to1/app/src/main/java/io/agora/tutorials1v1vcall/VideoChatViewActivity.java) file in the Agora-Android-Tutorial-1to1 demo project.

 ## Run the project

 Run the project on your Android device.
 You can see both the local and remote video views when you successfully start a one-to-one video call in the app.

+## Relevant links

+We provide an open-source [Group-Video-Call](https://github.com/AgoraIO/Basic-Video-Call/tree/master/Group-Video/OpenVideoCall-Android) demo project that implements the group video call on GitHub.
+For scenarios involving group video calls, you can download the demo project as a code source reference.